 Student Life

-UW students experience an urban college lifestyle, with easy access to Seattle’s vibrant culture, internship opportunities, and tech industry connections.
-The university has a diverse student body, offering hundreds of student organizations and networking opportunities in the city.
+UW students experience an urban lifestyle, with easy access to Seattle’s vibrant culture, internship opportunities, and tech industry connections.
+The university has a diverse student body with hundreds of student organizations, as well as a variety of networking opportunities in the city.
+Seattle’s mild, rainy weather lends itself to indoor activities like cultural events, and dining, but outdoor activities like kayaking in Puget Sound are still popular.
+However, the frequent drizzle and “cloud ceiling” might not be for everyone.

-WSU, located in a more rural setting, provides a close-knit, traditional college experience.
-Students develop strong connections within the campus community and often participate in Greek life, student government, and outdoor recreational activities.
-The Pullman location fosters a strong sense of school spirit and camaraderie.
+WSU, located in the small town of Pullman, Washington, provides a close-knit, traditional college experience.
+Students develop strong connections within the campus community and often participate in Greek life, student government, and clubs.
+Pullman’s more rural location gives students the opportunity to enjoy broader outdoor recreation, like hiking, skiing, and tailgating at Cougar football games.
+Students who love small-town charm and a strong sense of community will thrive in Pullman’s peaceful environment.

 Student Outcomes